grantliunz/studyshare/backend/README.md

 ## Usage

 Once the backend is up and running, you can start making requests to it from your frontend or API client.

+## File Structure

+Each data object is grouped under the routes folder.
+There will be a route file that declares all the routes, a controller file that contains all the route functionality and the model file that contains the schema.

+Use the existing user folder as reference.